-2. Languages: Students are required to give evidence of reading knowledge of at least TWO languages, in addition to English, selected from languages of modern scholarship and necessary source languages, provided that at least one shall be a language of modern scholarship.
+2. Languages: Students are required to give evidence of reading knowledge of at least TWO languages, in addition to English, selected from languages of scholarship and source languages.
+These two languages may not classical and modern forms of a single language.
 The language requirements must be fulfilled before writing the General Examinations.
 Doctoral students are normally required to fulfill their language requirements by passing examinations that are conducted by the Department.
 Students who have fulfilled the appropriate language requirements in the Department's M.A. program may be exempted from taking further examination in those languages.